 The school district offers an early retirement plan for full-time licensed employees.
-Full-time licensed employees are licensed employees who work $\underline{40}$ hours per week and who are currently performing their assigned duties within the school district.
+Full-time licensed employees are licensed employees who are regularly scheduled to work 35-40 hours per week and who are currently performing their assigned duties within the school district.
 A licensed employee is eligible under the early retirement plan when the licensed employee:

-9 Is between the ages of and prior to the start of the next school year. • Completes a total of years of service as a full-time licensed employee to the school district; • Submits an application to the superintendent for participation in the plan on or before of the year in which the licensed employee wishes to retire.
-Applications submitted after may be considered at the discretion of the board depending on the circumstances for the late application; • Submits a written resignation.
-The resignation may be contingent upon approval by the board of participation in the voluntary early retirement plan; and, • Receives board approval of the licensed employee's application for participation in the early retirement plan, of the licensed employee's resignation and of the disbursement of early retirement incentive to the licensed employee.
+- Is at least age 55 prior to the start of the next school year. - Completes a total of 10 years of service as a full-time licensed employee to the school district; - Submits an application to the superintendent for participation in the plan on or before regular board meeting in December of the year in which the licensed employee wishes to retire.
+Applications submitted after the regular board meeting in Decembermay be considered at the discretion of the board depending on the circumstances for the late application; - Submits a written resignation.
+The resignation may be contingent upon approval by the board of participation in the voluntary early retirement plan; and, - Receives board approval of the licensed employee's application for participation in the early retirement plan, of the licensed employee's resignation and of the disbursement of early retirement incentive to the licensed employee.